-Distribution of women-owned food processing enterprises basis sources of funding (n=~1110) 83% Of all women owned enterprises are s 50% Of women hiring between 3 to 5 workers relied on govt sources/ financial institutions and other sources Majority women rely on self-funding, especially those with 0 hired workers.
-WEs are often averse to availing credit for business expansion and have limited knowledge of low-cost options Distribution of women-o wned food process (n=~1 ing enterprises basis number of workers [#] 110) 74% Have 0 hired workers 26% Have at least 1 hi , Most food processing enterprises, with 1-2 non-hired workers, operate on small profit margins and may see limited unassisted growth.
+Distribution of women-owned food processing enterprises basis sources of funding (n=~1110)

+Of all women owned food processing enterprises are Self-funded

+Of women hiring between 3 to 5 workers relied on govt sources/ financial institutions and other sources

+Majority women rely on self-funding, especially those with 0 hired workers.
+WEs are often averse to availing credit for business expansion and have limited knowledge of low-cost options

+Distribution of women-owned food processing enterprises basis number of workers# (n=~1110)

+Have 0 hired workers Have

+Most food processing enterprises, with 1-2 non-hired workers, operate on small profit margins and may see limited unassisted growth.

-GA GLOBAL ALLIANCE FOR ME Mass Entrepreneurship Food retail businesses are typically not run by single individuals.
-Data reveals heavy reliance on casual workers / family depicting scope for job creation enterprises are Self-funded
+G A GLOBAL ALLIANCE FOR ME Mass Entrepreneurship

+Food retail businesses are typically not run by single individuals.
+Data reveals heavy reliance on casual workers / family depicting scope for job creation